 What's the Difference and Which One Does Your Business Need?

 The terms are used interchangeably in some conversations, but they are not the same thing.
 A membership card proves identity and grants access.
 A loyalty card tracks purchases and rewards repeat behavior.
-The program behind each card is different, the encoding inside it is different, and the signal it sends to the person carrying it is different.
+The program behind each card is different, the way the cards function is different, and the signal it sends to the person carrying it is different.

 What Is a Membership Card?